 Director of Public Health (Bury Council)

-Local Authority (Bury Council) representative who attends Governing Body meetings but is not a voting member:
+Local Authority (Bury Council) representative who is invited to attend Governing Body meetings, but is not a voting member.

 *Please note that the CCG’s Constitution is currently under review and will be updated in due course.*